Gaby6784/Company_Classifier/README.md

 ## Why do I use sentence-transformers

 I chose to use sentence-transformers because this project requires an understanding of meaning.
 The goal is to classify companies into insurance-related categories based on often vague, unstructured descriptions.
-Sentence-transformers provide a powerful alternative by encoding each company description and each taxonomy label into a semantic vector — a dense numerical representation of its meaning.
+Sentence-transformers provide a powerful alternative by encoding each company description and each taxonomy label into a semantic vector.

 By comparing these vectors using cosine similarity, the classifier can identify conceptual matches.
 This enables the system to assign accurate labels even when wording varies significantly, without requiring any labeled training data.